 Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information.
-Notifications are stored and recorded e.g. CPOMS and shared with the Safeguarding Team
+Notifications are stored and recorded on CPOMS and shared with the Safeguarding Team.

-Operation Encompass data will form part of the termly safeguarding report to Governors.
+All Operation Encompass data (including new MfH notifications) will form part of the termly safeguarding report to Governors.
 All information is anonymised for these reports.